scottish-government-design-system/designsystem.gov.scot/components/sequential-navigation/index.md

 category: components
 parent: components
 thispage: component.sequential-navigation
-summary: "A ‘next’ and ‘previous’ link to pages that come before or after the user’s current web page."
+summary: "A 'next' and 'previous' link to pages that come before or after the user’s current web page."

 examples:
   - site: mygov.scot